akdu12/Guard_project/readme.md

 4- Pull "SensorManager.py" and "Pyrebase.py" codes from GitHub and run them in the Raspberry Pi<br />
 5- Make sure readings are sent to the database<br />
 6- Open "guard_app" branch and select "Download file"<br />
-7- Open Android Studio and run the code<br />
+7- Prepare Flutter enviroment bydownloading the necessary files and SDKs 8- Open Android Studio and run the code<br />
-8- Experience all features provided by the mobile application
+9- Experience all features provided by the mobile application